SSAgov/uef-vscode-extension/README.md

 Trigger | Description
 ------- | -----------
-uef21-page | Start a new UEF 2.1 Public or Pro page from a blank document uef21-page-add-tab | Add a navigation tab to the page
+!!uef3 | Start a new UEF 3 page from a blank document !!uef21 | Start a new UEF 2.1 Public or Pro page from a blank document uef21-page-add-tab | Add a navigation tab to the page

 **LAYOUT GRIDS**